 You can use Schedule A of IRS Form 1045, Application for Tentative Refund, to calculate a net operating loss.

 How long can you take a loss on your business

-There’s no limit to the how many years your operation can take a loss.
+There’s no limit to how many years your operation can take a loss.
 Most businesses can’t assume a loss for multiple consecutive years because their money tends to run out.
 However, if you can comfortably cover your costs and sustain your lifestyle, there’s nothing wrong with maintaining a loss on your business year-over-year.
 In fact, we’ll talk about some of the advantages of this below.

 While, a continual loss for many, many years may cause some harder looks from the IRS.
 Actually, it may classify your business as a hobby if there’s no material advancement toward a profit motive.

 Can I carry a loss back to previous years?